Packed with character, charm and a whole lot of history, owning a historic home is well worth the effort.

 How to choose a color scheme for your Craftsman home

 The best way to describe the color palette often associated with a Craftsman home - whether bungalow, prairie, mission or some other form - is to look no further than the seasons.
-Think fall with the warm, natural and inviting colors that time of year brings.
-This palette is also used to compliment beautiful wood trim.
+We're talking about fall and the warm, natural and inviting colors this time of year brings.
+This palette is also used to compliment beautiful wood trim often found throughout Craftsman homes.

 The exterior of the house is often painted in three colors: the body, trim and accent.